praetorian-inc/noseyparker/README.md

 Nosey Parker is a command-line tool that finds secrets and sensitive information in textual data.
 It is useful both for offensive and defensive security testing.

 **Key features:**
-- It can natively scan files, directories, and Git repository history
+- It natively scans files, directories, and Git repository history
-- It uses regular expression matching with a set of [145 patterns](crates/noseyparker/data/default/builtin/rules) chosen for high signal-to-noise based on experience and feedback from offensive security engagements
+- It uses regular expression matching with a set of [147 patterns](crates/noseyparker/data/default/builtin/rules) chosen for high signal-to-noise based on experience and feedback from offensive security engagements
-- It deduplicates its findings, grouping matches together that share the same secret, which in practice can reduce review burden by 100x or more
+- It deduplicates its findings, grouping matches together that share the same secret, which in practice can reduce review burden by 100x or more compared to other tools
 - It is fast: it can scan at hundreds of megabytes per second on a single core, and is able to scan 100GB of Linux kernel source history in less than 2 minutes on an older MacBook Pro
 - It scales: it has scanned inputs as large as 20TiB during security engagements